WHAT TO SEE IN GALLE IN SRI LANKA? IS GALLE WORTH VISITING? DAY TRIP TO GALLE?

 Because Galle’s colonial heritage is unique in Sri Lanka

 Galle is unique in Sri Lanka!
 You won’t see any similar places during your travel.
 Galle is an extraordinary historic city in Sri Lanka.
 Compared to other cities in the country, this one has many residences built in a purely Portuguese and Dutch style.
-They are like golden eyes found on a silver statue.
-Sublime mascot of Galle, its strength will undoubtedly seduce you.
-For defense reasons, it was rebuilt by the Dutch in 1649.
-Its impressive walls seem impenetrable.
-Don’t be intimidated, check it out.

 Because its beautiful lighthouse is the oldest in Sri Lanka!